 “BREAK A LEG!”

 The best moments in the film are those where the killer is on screen, especially the times he sings heavy metal while murdering.
-For example, there’s a scene where one camper uncovers a nail ridden corpse and the killer appears and screams “NAILED IT”.
+For example, there’s a scene where one camper uncovers a nail ridden corpse and the killer appears behind and screams “NAILED IT”.
 There’s also the time the killer raises his knife to stab someone, and then instead uses it as a capo on his electric guitar.
+You know, even as I am writing this, I am remembering how much I actually love this movie.
+It’s certainly not for everyone, but it is for some people.
 The heavy metal/rock vibes from the killer make the shift from happy musical theater to dark theater industry even more apparent.
 A good demonstration of this is when the killer interrupts one of the summer camp’s happy songs with a chorus about murdering everyone.
 The back and forth between these music genres is certainty one of the film’s most redeeming qualities.

-So, if you like the cheesiness of Freddy Kruger, intentional (or maybe unintentional) parody, and horror musical theater, then this is a must see.
+So, if you enjoy the cheesiness of slashers like Freddy Kruger (who incidentally starred in a 1989 Phantom of the Opera film), intentional (or maybe unintentional) parody, and horror musical theater, then this is a must see.